Skip to content

 • Open: 16/15, 16/16, 14/16, 14/18

-The control frame par excellence from Head: the Graphene Prestige MP with its compact 18/20 stringing pattern
+Head's ultimate control frame: the Graphene Prestige MP with its compact 18/20 string pattern

-• Dense/compact: The closer the strings are, the more control and durability, but less spin and ball acceleration
+• Close/Compact: The closer the strings are together, the more control and durability, but less spin and ball acceleration

-• Normal: good ratio between power/spin and control
+• Normal: good balance between power/spin and control

-• Open: the further apart the strings are, the more grip on the ball for spin and slice, but less control.
+• Open: the more the strings are spread out, the more grip on the ball for spin and slice, but less control.
 With a more open stringing pattern, the strings wear out faster due to the extra freedom of movement of the strings.
-The open stringing patterns provide more trampoline effect and therefore power
+The open stringing patterns do provide more trampoline effect and therefore power

 Head Graphene XT Speed Rev Pro close